C0deWiser/exiftool/README.md

     ]

-`AltLang` attribute is `Stringable` and has `toString` method, that is used to get attribute value is current locale.
+`AltLang` attribute is `Stringable` and has `toString` method, that is used to get attribute value in current locale.

 ```php
 (string) $data->description;